 - k.
 Construct and maintain a walking trail, minimum four (4) feet wide and 1250 linear feet paved and continuous.
 At least one (1) permanently anchored weather resistant bench with a back must be installed at the mid-point of the trail.
-Sidewalks are not eligible for these points.:

-2 points - 1.
-Construct and maintain perimeter fencing extending around all sides of the development site, except at development entrances.
-Chain link fencing is not eligible for these points:

-2 points - m.
-Construct and/or rehabilitate a pergola sized a minimum of 14 feet by 14 feet with permanent bench seating affixed and in an appropriate location available to all residents for year round usage.
-This option not available to Applicants claiming points under Serving Resident Populations with Special Housing Needs.: 2 points - n.
+Sidewalks are not eligible for these points.
+This option not available to Applicants that elected this amenity for points under Serving Resident Populations with Special Housing Needs.: 2 points - Construct and maintain perimeter fencing extending around all sides of the development site, except at development entrances.
+Chain link fencing is not eligible for these points: 2 points - m.
+Construct and/or rehabilitate a pergola sized a minimum of 14 feet by 14 feet with permanent bench seating affixed and in an appropriate location available to all residents for year round usage: This option not available to Applicants that elected this amenity for points under Serving Resident Populations with Special Housing Needs.
+2 points

+- n.
 Construct and/or rehabilitate a veranda which must be permanently attached to the side of a building.
 The veranda must be covered by a roof, be 10 feet wide and extend the length of the attached side of the building.
 The veranda must contain permanent seating for 10% of the units at the development and be available to all residents for year round usage.
-This option not available to Applicants claiming points under Serving Resident Populations with Special Housing Needs.: 2 points - o.
-Construct and/or rehabilitate a picnic shelter which must be covered, with permanent table and bench seating and in an appropriate location available to all residents for year round usage.
+This option not available to Applicants that elected this amenity for points under Serving Resident Populations with Special Housing Needs.: - o.
+Construct and/or rehabilitate a picnic shelter which must be covered, with permanent table and bench seating and in an appropriate location available to all residents for year round usage: This option not available to Applicants that elected this amenity for points under Serving Resident Populations with Special Housing Needs.:This option not available to Applicants that elected this amenity for points under Serving Resident Populations with Special Housing Needs or Serving Resident Populations with Children.:

-2 points - p.
+p.
 The proposed development exclusively involves a structure or structures listed individually in the National Register of Historic Places, or is located in a registered historic district and certified by the Secretary of the U. S. Department of the Interior as being of historical significance to the district.
 All proposed construction and/or rehabilitation shall be completed in such a manner as to be eligible for historic rehabilitation housing credit.

-Developments seeking to combine historic nature and adaptive reuse will be treated as new construction and are not eligible for the points in this Section 14-B-3-p.
+Developments seeking to combine historic nature and adaptive reuse will be treated as new construction and are not eligible for the points in this Section 1415-B-3-p.
 5 points a.
 Development Team Tennessee Housing Credit Experience up to 5 points To reward recent Housing Credit experience in Tennessee, developers associated with the Development Team listed in THOMAS for this Initial Application MUST have received an allocation of Housing Credit previously in Tennessee as evidenced by THDA's issuance of IRS Form(s) 8609 for that development.
 The Applicant must identify the most recent Tennessee Housing Credit allocation received.